Former sailor details misconduct by SEALs pulled from Iraq

 “It was nice to hear someone finally acknowledge that something had happened,” Grace said.

-Mason ordered the enlisted SEAL to be examined by a bio forensics specialist, his room swept for evidence, and his weapons locked up.
-He also had the SEAL and Olson sent home.
+Mason ordered Enayat to be examined by a bio forensics specialist, his room swept for evidence, and his weapons locked up.
+He also had Enayat and Olson sent home.

 On July 11, investigators arrived in Iraq.
 Two weeks later the entire platoon was sent home after members refused to cooperate with the investigation without having a lawyer present, according to a person who spoke to members of the team.
 The person, who asked not to be named, said the SEALs were perceived guilty from the start.